About Chiriqui – Beach and Mountain Paradise

 Chiriqui Province, Panama – Beach and Mountain Paradise

 In western Panama there is a province bordering Costa Rica blessed with Panama’s highest mountains, longest rivers, most picturesque mountain towns, untouched Pacific island beaches, nascent seaside resorts, and large protected rainforests.
 The Chiriqui countryside is dotted with coffee and vegetable farms as well as cattle and livestock ranches making this province the breadbasket of Panama.
 David, Panama’s third largest city right on the Pan American highway is a focal point of Chiriqui providing the usual conveniences found in an up and coming medium size city.
-The major expansion of Chiriqui’s international airport in David was just completed in December 2012 heralding the anticipated influx of new visitors and residents to the province.
+The expansion of Chiriqui’s international airport in David heralds the anticipated influx of new visitors and residents to the province.